Spooky757/fraud-monitoring/README.md

 ### 3. Monitor a batch

+Go to the action tab and run the "monitor.yml" workflow or use the code

 ```bash
 make monitor BATCH=data/incoming/2026-08-14.csv ENV=prod
 ```

-Writes a JSON report (machine-readable), an HTML report (human-readable), updates the state file, and prints a Markdown summary that becomes the GitHub Actions job summary.
+This writes a JSON report (machine-readable), an HTML report (human-readable), updates the state file, and prints a Markdown summary for the monitoring.

 ### 4. Let CI do it